ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/05-streams/assignment.md

 | KEEP @timestamp, client.ip, http.request.method, http.request.url.path, http.response.status_code, user_agent.original
 ```

+> [!NOTE]
+> you may have to refresh the ES|QL query several times before results are present

 By employing the GeoIP processor, we can do some really neat stuff around client location.

 Execute the following query: